reconhub/learn/content/post/practical-copenhagen-descriptive.md

 contributors and copyright license are listed below.
 All copyrights and licenses of the original document apply here as well.

-**Contributors to *R* code:**\
+**Contributors to *R* code:**
 Zhian N. Kamvar, Daniel Gardiner (PHE), and Lukas Richter (AGES)

 Citation
 --------

 Pakalniskiene, J., G. Falkenhorst, M. Lisby, S. B. Madsen, K. E. P.
 Olsen, E. M. Nielsen, A. Mygh, Jeppe Boel, and K. Mølbak.
-"A foodborne outbreak of enterotoxigenic E. coli and Salmonella Anatum infection after a high-school dinner in Denmark, November 2006."
+“A foodborne outbreak of enterotoxigenic E. coli and Salmonella Anatum infection after a high-school dinner in Denmark, November 2006.”
 Epidemiology & Infection 137, no. 3 (2009): 396-401. [doi:
 10.1017/S0950268808000484](https://doi.org/10.1017/S0950268808000484)